harpreet1o/AudioPlayer/README.md

 3. Used Node.js and Express.js for the links API
 4. MongoDB is used for storing the data
 5. Using Framer Motion for CSS animation

+## Deployment
+The app is currenlty hosted on Heroku server

 ## Process to run